01ive/AI_for_SnakeGame/readme.md

 # How does AI play the classical Snake Game ?

 This project is just for fun.
-Generative AI has been realised using generative AI but I can guess that it learns from the below ressources.
+It has been realised using generative AI but I can guess that it learns from the below ressources.

 So have a look to this original ressources: